Police: 2 officers shot, woman found dead in North Dakota

 GRAND FORKS, N.D.
-(KNOX-AM) — Police say two law enforcement officers and a suspect have been shot and a woman was found dead at an apartment in a North Dakota city.
+(AP) — Police say two law enforcement officers and a suspect have been shot and a woman was found dead at an apartment in a North Dakota city.

+Authorities say two deputies were serving papers on a man at an apartment in Grand Forks when he opened fire on them Wednesday afternoon.
+(Source: Associated Press)

 Authorities say two deputies were serving papers on a man at an apartment in Grand Forks when he opened fire on them Wednesday afternoon.